-- 2.16 The Affordable Housing SPD provides further guidance to support the implementation of policies SD28 and SD29.
+2.13 The Parking SPD provides further guidance to support the implementation of Policy SD22.
 The SPD does not set the principle of development nor does it direct development to a specific location.
-Therefore, as with the assessment of SD28 and SD29 there are no linking impact pathways present and there are no HRA implications.
-A full appropriate assessment is not required. - This determination was made on XXXXX.... insert date once statutory consultees have commented
+Therefore, as with the assessment of Policy SD22 there are no linking impact pathways present and there are no HRA implications.
+A full appropriate assessment is not required.